 “There is no doubt that Korean exchanges are a key element in trying to analyze the crypto phenomenon in the Asian.”

-Top Cryptocurrency Projects that Contributes a Massive Operation in the Bitcoin Space
+Top Cryptocurrency Projects that Contribute a Massive Operation in the Bitcoin Space

 One of the leading Korean crypto exchange, the Coinone – is working on a blockchain-based project ease money transfers around the globe, while Bithumb recently announced their newly launched ‘payment service’ in partnership with “Qoo10” – this firm is widely known as the “Asian Amazon.”

-Also, there is more other business that is taking Blockchain tech to the mainstream, including the accelerator project such as “Deblock.”
+Also, there are a lot of other businesses that are taking Blockchain tech to the mainstream, including the accelerator project such as “Deblock.”